spgroup/conflict-static-analysis/docker/README.md

 `docker exec -it <container-id> /bin/bash`

+## Running the experiment n times

-## Access the project folder
+Access the miningframework project folder

 `cd /home/miningframework`

-Run the following command to run the experiment:
+To run the experiment, use the following commands:

+`chmod +x scripts/run_experiment.sh && ./scripts/run_experiment.sh <n>`

+You can pass the number (n) of times as an argument, the default is ten.

+### To copy the files results:

+`docker cp <container-id>:/home/miningframework/output/results <your-path>`

+## Analyze scenarios

+At the miningframework root, if you want to run the analyzes outside the experiment infrastructure, you can run for example:

 `./gradlew run -DmainClass="services.outputProcessors.soot.Main" --args="-icf -ioa -idfp -pdg -report"`

-## To copy the files results:
+### To copy the files results:

 ```
 docker cp <container-id>:/home/miningframework/out.txt <your-path>